devopseze/Terraform-1/README.md

 # Terraform-Modules
-This contains terraform configuration for VPC
+This contains terraform configuration for an AWS VPC based on the below structure ├── README.md
+├── main.tf
+├── variables.tf
+├── outputs.tf